Panoramic Landscape Photography

 These days 6×12, 6×17, 6×24…Panoramic film cameras are highly specialized cameras rarely found in the average photographer’s bag.
-In fact, they belong to a market niche that is under the radar of an endangered species: film photographers, and even among them, very few are interested in wide format photography.
+In fact, it is said they belong to a market niche that is under the radar of an endangered species: film photographers, and even among them, very few are interested in wide format photography.
 There are at least two reasons for the limited diffusion of this type of camera: first, 6×17 cameras will force you to see differently and will deeply challenge your compositional approach.
 Second, there aren’t many cameras of this type on the market, and they are all big, heavy, not particularly easy to use and expensive to buy, but in saying this, it creates a big opportunity for landscape photographers who use this media, because in over 170 years this panoramic framing has been more pleasing to our eyes the any other framing when it comes to Landscape Photography.

 There are many predominant choices in 6×17 panoramic medium format from Super Wide Angle to Rotating lens, such as Horizon S3 Pro, Widelux and Noblex Pro Cameras, but I am going to cover the Super Wide Angle Lens Cameras, using a 56x168mm, which is (3:1 ratio) on 120 or 220 roll film.
 The most sought for 617 bodies are made by Linhof, Fotoman, Horseman, and by Fujifilm/Fuji: Where there was previously fixed-lens cameras, these four offered several interchangeable lenses.
 They offered different coverage at the short and long ends of the focal length spectrum.

 Linhof Best Panoramic Camera is probably the Linhof Technorama 617S III